discretize/discretize-guides/builds/engineer/power-holosmith/index.md

                   "elite": "Prime Light Beam"
                 }
               }}
       > Due to the naturally high crit-chance from the Firearms Trait Line, this build does not rely on high Agony Resistance to reach crit-cap.
-You will only need higher AR or Assassin pieces if you want to swap to <Trait name="Sanguine Array"/> for better self-generated <Boon name="Might"/>.
+You will only need higher Agony Resistance or Assassin pieces if you want to swap to <Trait name="Sanguine Array"/> for better self-generated <Boon name="Might"/>.
 You can use Off-Hand Pistol if there is absolutely no need for the CC from Shield. </Character></CharacterWithAr>
   - type: mdx
     title: Default Build
     content: >-